Strawberry Festival!

 Community Stage

 Featuring local talent under 18 years of age.
-Here’s just a few of the multi-cultural performances lined up:
+Here is the full lineup of multicultural performances:

 Indonesian dance